Yosef-ft/Exchange_rate/README.md

 # Scraper for Ethiopian Bank Exchange Rates and WordPress Site Integration
 ### Overview
 This project scrapes the exchange rates from all Ethiopian banks and saves the data to a MySQL database.
-The program then sends the results to a WordPress website.
+The program then sends the results to a `WordPress` website or `Streamlit` site.

 ### Prerequisites
 * MySQL server (version 8.0 or later)